 Individual Education Program or IEP – a written statement for each resident that provides for specific education and related services.
 The Individual Education Program may be incorporated into the Individual Habilitation Plan (IHP).

 Individual Habilitation Plan or IHP – a total plan of care that is developed by the interdisciplinary team for each resident, and that is developed on the basis of all assessment results.

 Interdisciplinary Team – a group of persons that represents those professions, disciplines, or service areas that are relevant to identifying an individual's strengths and needs, and designs a program to meet those needs.
 This team shall include at least a physician, a social worker and other professionals.
-In Intermediate Care Facilities for the Developmentally Disabled (ICF/DD) at least one member of the team shall be a Qualified Mental Retardation Professional.
 The Interdisciplinary Team includes the resident, the resident's guardian, the resident's primary service providers, including staff most familiar with the resident; and other appropriate professionals and caregivers as determined by the resident's needs.
 The resident or his or her guardian may also invite other individuals to meet with the Interdisciplinary Team and participate in the process of identifying the resident's strengths and needs.

 Licensed Practical Nurse – a person with a valid Illinois license to practice as a practical nurse.

-Licensee – the person or entity licensed to operate the facility as provided under the Act.
+Licensee – the individual or entity licensed by the Department to operate the facility.
 (Section 1-115 of the Act)